Sample plan

 Dotonbori

 You started here; finish here.
 The canal at night with everything lit up is a different city.
-Buy a beer from a konbini, lean on the bridge, and call it a trip.
+Buy a beer from a konbini ($2), lean on the Ebisu-bashi bridge, watch the Glico Running Man flicker — and you'll think 'I was standing here 3 days ago and I've become someone else now.'
+This is the last photo for your 'Kansai memories' album.

 Practical info